thephilipquan/oasis-dialogue/README.md

 * Show dialogue based on conditions
 * Run code in response to player's dialogue choices
-* Isolation from game code with safe integration
+* Isolation from game code with safe and easy integration
 * CSV export for localization
 * Standalone editor
 * Version control friendly file format

 ## getting started

-You can download the standalone app from the [latest release](https://github.com/thephilipquan/oasis-dialogue/releases/latest).
+You can search *Oasis Dialogue* in Godot's Asset Manager, or download the standalone app from the [latest release](https://github.com/thephilipquan/oasis-dialogue/releases/latest).

 You can view the [example](example/) provided, take a look at [how to write](docs/how_to_write.md) if you're a writer, and [how to implement](docs/how_to_implement.md) if you're a developer.